alfredosc8/TheBatPlayerServer/README.md

 2. Finding the *correct* album for a artist/track combo is far more difficult than it sounds.
 The more popular a song, the more versions of the song is available under the same name.
 Live, remixes, karaoke, radio edit, extended version, compilations etc.  The correct answer is usually "The oldest release that's not a Live, Single, EP or compilation release."
 But some albums don't have available release dates, either.
 3. Different metadata sources have different qualities and quantities of information.
 The current approach is to query them all and then try and make some sense out of the results.

-###**Running**
-1. Copy Config-example.js to Config.js and add your respective keys.
-2. _npm install_
-3. _make test_ to verify everything is working.
-4. Either install and run memcached or turn *enableCache* off in your Config.js.
-5. _make dev_ to run.
-6. Make a request such as http://localhost:3000/metadata/http%3A%2F%2F205.164.41.34%3A6699

 ###**Tests**
 1. There are a handful of integration tests written.
   * Metadata fetching